“So who did your psychic paper say you were in order

 you can find out when we land.”

-in that it had air that was made up of similar proportions of oxygen,
+had air that was made up of similar proportions of oxygen, nitrogen, Argon,

-nitrogen, Argon, Carbon Dioxide, Neon, Helium, Methane, Krypton, Hydrogen
+Carbon Dioxide, Neon, Helium, Methane, Krypton, Hydrogen and Xenon - Thank

-and Xenon.
-Thank you, Doctor for ensuring that they would never forget
+you, Doctor for ensuring that his friends would never forget the whole

-the whole list of constituents.
-It had green grass and trees, although
+list of constituents.
+It had green grass and trees, although not any variety

 There was a small building like a woodsman’s hut near the treeline.